resbaz/lessons/cloud-intro.md

 ### "DIT4C" on the NeCTAR Reasearch Cloud

 The [Research Bazaar](http://resbaz.tumblr.com/about) project is funding an initiative called Data Intensive Tools for the Cloud (DIT4C), which aims to get researchers using the [NeCTAR Research Cloud](http://www.nectar.org.au/research-cloud).
-Any researcher at an Australian university can apply for access to the NeCTAR Research Cloud, however for the purposes of this bootcamp we'll be using an DIT4C interface designed specifically for Software Carpentry activies.
+Any researcher at an Australian university can apply for access to the NeCTAR Research Cloud, however for the purposes of this bootcamp we'll be using a DIT4C interface designed specifically for Software Carpentry activies.
 To access the enviroment, head to this URL:

 https://dit4c.metadata.net/